urri34/MyRTSPCapt/README.md

 ```
 What if first I push the WinTV_Capt1ShotGardenStart button and then the WinTV_CaptFEGardenStart?
 The process associated to WinTV_CaptFEGardenStart will write down that the stream coming from 192.168.1.2 needs to be saved forever and just will die.
 After 300 seconds of being pushed, the process called by WinTV_Capt1ShotGardenStart, will know its time to die but will read that the stream coming from 192.168.1.2 need to be saved forever and will not die.
 All this information flow between processes is done thru a SQLite database generated just for this purpose.

-If you dont feel comfortable using cmd for running your scripts and prefer powershell, you can also find a version of commands.json to do so.
+If you dont feel comfortable using cmd for running your scripts and prefer powershell, you can also find a version of commands.json to do so [command.json](https://github.com/urri34/MyRTSPCapt/blob/main/commands_powershell.json)).

 ### Basic configuracion options: